Brian Wilson (album): "Let It Shine"

 "Let It Shine" was written with Jeff Lynne, co-founder of the Electric Light Orchestra.
+Wilson stated that his main writing contribution to the song was the intro and some of the lyrics.
+According to biographers Andrew Doe and John Tobler, Wilson "allegedly intensely disliked the track".
+Carlin bemoaned that Lynne "dominated" the song so much that "it sounded more like an Electric Light Orchestra outtake than a new Brian Wilson tune."

-In 2015, Lynne explained, "I hadn't known him at all, but Brian asked me if I wanted to write a song and produce it with him.
+In a 2015 interview, Lynne explained, "I hadn't known him at all, but Brian asked me if I wanted to write a song and produce it with him.
 'Yes, please – I’d love to.' [...]
 Despite our production backgrounds, there wasn’t a lot on it actually.
 It’s a nice tight-sounding record.
-Lynne devised a bass line "which went from the highest letter on the grid right down to the bottom E or A string, and he walked in while I was doing it.
+Lynne devised a bass line, he said, "which went from the highest letter on the grid right down to the bottom E or A string, and [Brian] walked in while I was doing it.
 He stared at me and said, 'That's the longest goddam bass string I’ve ever seen!'
 I was quite pleased with that!"

-Wilson stated that his main writing contribution to the song was the intro and some of the lyrics.
-Carlin bemoaned that Lynne "dominated" the song so much that "it sounded more like an Electric Light Orchestra outtake than a new Brian Wilson tune."

 "Meet Me in My Dreams Tonight"

-"Meet Me in My Dreams Tonight" was another "50:50 collaboration" between Wilson and Paley.
-Wilson said, "Andy Paley and I wrote that one.
+"Meet Me in My Dreams Tonight" was co-credited to Andy Dean, one of Paley's acquaintances, although this credit elicited confusion from Paley, who called it another "50:50 collaboration" between himself and Wilson.
+Wilson supported, "Andy Paley and I wrote that one.
 It's a very special tune.
-It’s about a dream lover, a similar idea to the Bobby Darin song.
+It;s about a dream lover, a similar idea to the Bobby Darin song.
 It's about a guy and a girl who love each other on a certain level that’s higher than real life.
 A fantasy song … We wanted to get the sound like 'Sweet Talkin' Guy,' that kind of '60s feeling in a record in the '80s."

 Landy wrote an alternate lyric to the song that mentioned a "love attack", and commanded Wilson to record a vocal with those lyrics, but it was ultimately discarded.
+According to Carlin, "Landy had forbidden the engineers from even mixing the original 'Meet Me in My Dreams,' but when he flew to Hawaii one morning for a vacation, they lured the day's bodyguard out of the studio for a Ping-Pong game, mixing the original lyrics into the tune when he was down the hall.
+Once that version made the rounds of the executives at Sire, Landy's 'love attack' was never heard from again."